mactul/powermake/tutorials/03-crossplatform-library/README.md

 def on_install(config: powermake.Config, location: str):
     if location is None:
-        # No location is explicitly provided so we change the default for our convenance.
+        # No location is explicitly provided so we change the default for our convenience.
         location = "/usr/local/"

     # This ensures that the file "my_time.h" will be exported into /usr/local/include/my_time/my_time.h